NREL/ParaEMT_public/README.md

 * For cunducting simulations on large systems, we recommend using the snapshot functionality to save a stable steady state, and then conduct different contigency simulations from the snapshot
 * To reduce the required computer memory for storing simulation results on large systems, we recomment using a larger down-smapling rate, e.g., DSrate=50
-* Currently, we have built a lot of new functions, including Python code for results plotting, bus/line fault simulation, distributed tramsmission line model, forced oscillation simulation, a license-free power flow solver using Python package ANDES, interface with DLL models, and son on.
+* <span style="color: red;"> Currently, we have built a lot of new functions, including Python code for results plotting, bus/line fault simulation, distributed tramsmission line model, forced oscillation simulation, a license-free power flow solver using Python package ANDES, interface with DLL models, and son on.
 A new version that contains more functions will be released in the near future
-* A user manual webpage of ParaEMT, that include guidance on installation, configuration, and son on, is under development and will be released in the near future
+* <span style="color: red;"> A user manual webpage of ParaEMT, that include guidance on installation, configuration, and son on, is under development and will be released in the near future

 <h1> System component library </h1>